zhiwenh/delib/README.md

 ### Get event logs

-The code below gets the logs of an event starting from block 5 up to the latest, filters the logs for a name of 'James', and returns an array of matching logs.
+The code below gets the logs from testEvent on the contract Test.
+It searches the last 100 blocks and only returns the even numbered blocks and with the name of James.

 ```
-delib.eth.events('Test', 'testEvent', 5, {
+delib.eth.events('Test', 'testEvent', 100, {
+    blockNumber: function(number) {
+      if (number % 2 === 0) return true;
+      else return false;
+    },
+    args: { // the property args contains the actual log values
       name: 'James'
+    }
   })
   .then(logs => {